blacktop/ipsw/www/docs/getting-started/configuration.md

   white-list:
     - iPod9,1
     - iPhone14,2
-  resume-all: true
   ipsw:
     output: /SHARE/IPSWs # this is the --output for the `ipsw download ipsw` command
 ```

-> This will download the `latest` IPSWs for _only_ the `iPod9,1` and the `iPhone14,2` without requesting user confirmation to download.
-It will also always try to `resume` previously interrupted downloads and will download everything to the `/SHARE/IPSWs` folder
+> This will download the `latest` IPSWs for _only_ the `iPod9,1` and the `iPhone14,2` without requesting user confirmation and will download everything to the `/SHARE/IPSWs` folder.
+Interrupted downloads resume automatically.

 You can also use environment variables to set `ipsw` config